sreitich/sreitich.github.io/_posts/2025-6-28-projectile-prediction-1.markdown

 We'll only be using the Gameplay Ability System so we can hook into its prediction system to spawn our projectiles.
 If your project doesn't use GAS, you can still use this system; you'll just have to spawn the projectiles your own way.
 {: .notice--info}

-Before we dive in, let's look at an overview of how this system will work.
+Before we dive in, let's look at an overview of how this system will work, and recap how our prediction model will operate.

 ### Spawning

 To spawn our projectiles, we'll use the Gameplay Ability System to predictively spawn a "fake" projectile on the local client, spawn the real projectile on the server, and link the two together so they can be synchronized.
 This code will comprise the next part of this tutorial.

 We're using GAS so we can hook into its built-in prediction system.
 We'll spawn projectiles inside gameplay abilities so that if our ability is rejected by the server, we can reconcile the missed prediction by destroying our fake projectile.
 We'll handle other prediction logic on our own; we're just using GAS to predict the actual spawning of the projectile.
+We'll also leverage GAS's "target data" replication system to link our projectiles together.

-We're also using GAS because, if you have a game complex enough to necessitate projectile prediction, you're hopefully already using GAS as your gameplay framework.
+If you have a game complex enough to necessitate projectile prediction, you're hopefully already using GAS as your gameplay framework.
 {: .notice--info}

 ### Initialization

 On the server, when our real projectile is spawned, it will be forward-predicted to about halfway between where it was spawned on the server and where it would be on the client that fired it (i.e. halfway between where it spawned and where the fake projectile _currently_ is).

-On remote clients, when the real projectile is replicated, it will be rewound to its spawn location and resimulated, so it doesn't appear to have jumped forward in time.
+On remote clients, when the real projectile is replicated, it will be rewound to its spawn location and resimulated.

 ### Projectile Logic